rikcarve/mp-config-consul/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/ch.carve/mp-config-consul/badge.svg?style=flat-square)](https://maven-badges.herokuapp.com/maven-central/ch.carve/mp-config-consul/)

 # mp-config-consul
-A eclipse microprofile config (1.4) extension which uses [Consul](https://www.consul.io/) as source.
+A eclipse microprofile config extension which uses [Consul](https://www.consul.io/) as source.

 > This project has been integrated in https://github.com/microprofile-extensions/config-ext
 >
 > Currently under discussion to be integrated in [smallrye-config](https://github.com/smallrye/smallrye-config/issues/187)
 >
 > Nevertheless, this project will be maintained until further notice.

+## Versions
+0.10 -> Microprofile config 1.4 \
+0.11 -> Microprofile config 2.0

 ## Overview
 The eclipse microprofile config framework is a simple yet powerful configuration framework for Jakarta EE.
 But most implementations only provide the system/env properties or property files as configuration source.
 Consuls key/value store is a widely used configuration source, so this small library provides an ConfigSource implementation which takes the values from consul.
 For performance reasons, the config values are cached.